cot mattress information

-2) Be easy to remove and machine wash at 60 °c
+- Be easy to remove and machine wash

-3) They protect the mattress core from those inevitable night-time accidents and the fabric can be wiped clean.
+- They protect the mattress core from those inevitable night ime accidents, and the fabric can be wiped clean.

-If you buy a cot mattress protector most of them are not fully breathable, they cant be or they would not be waterproof.
-So if you put this waterproof cover over your mattress cover you will restrict the air going to your baby, up to you if this is important to you.
+If you buy a cot mattress protector, NONE of them are FULLY breathable; they can't be, or they would not be waterproof.
+So, if you put this waterproof cover over your mattress cover, you will restrict the air going to your baby; up to you if this is important to you.

-You can however remove the cot mattress cover and put the waterproof protector under the cot mattress cover.
-This will protect the mattress core, and if the cot mattress cover gets soiled you can take it off and wash it, and this way your baby will get more breathability through the mattress cover.
+However, you can remove the cot mattress cover and put the waterproof protector under the cot mattress cover.
+This will protect the mattress core, and if the cot mattress cover gets soiled, you can take it off and wash it, and this way your baby will get more breathability through the mattress cover.